How Does Fundraising through Crowdfunding Work?

 Any corporation incorporated in Israel that is not a reporting corporation and that has not offered securities via a prospectus in Israel or any other country may raise funds via crowdfunding.

-Are There Restrictions on Sums Raised through Crowdfunding?
+Are There Restrictions on the Sums Companies Can Raise through Crowdfunding?

 If a “leading investor” participates in the campaign, or the fundraising company receives an audit report from the Israel Innovation Authority or the Small and Medium Businesses Agency, the maximum sum permitted to be raised increases to NIS 5 million.
 If the company receives an audit report and a leading investor participates, the maximum sum increases to NIS 6 million.